ichdasich/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 accidentally advertising prefixes that should not be globally reachable (via an exact or less specific route/route-leak), or due to neighbors setting static routes.

+Operators should execute additional care when binding an IPv4 address only to the loopback interface of a system, while using v4-with-v6 nexthop for routing, as many operating systems and software stacks consider the loopback interface "secure" and local, commonly exposing insecure services on that interface.

+Additionally, if operators implement IPv4 addressing at the edge by binding an IPv4 address to a systems loopback interfaces, packet filtering rules may have to be applied to rules for forwarded packets instead of rules for inbound packets for the uplink interface.

 }